cloudfright/blog/cloudfright-blog/content/posts/getting-started-with-ml.md

 - Customer analysis: what personas or groups exist in our customer base?​

 #### Supervised learning
-- Money lending and insurance: is this customer a safe bet?
+- Money lending and insurance: is this customer a safe and profitable bet?
 - Customer analysis: is this customer likely to leave our service?
 - Facial recognition: unlocking your with your face phone, face mapping onto emojis
 - Content moderation: does an image or written text contain offensive material?
 - Sentiment analysis: are our customers speaking positively or negatively about us on social media?
 - Medical diagnosis: does a scan from an x-ray, MRI, or CT scan contain signs of disease?
-- Self-driving cars: what action should the car perform based on sensors input?
+- Self-driving cars: what action should the car perform based on sensor input?
 - Visual search: does this picture match the supplied text description?
 - Image description: generate a textual description to represent the contents and intent of an image
 -